-If the person making the report does not consent to the transcription or recording of the conversation, he or she will be instructed to report the information in accordance with (i) and (ii) above. reporting under the conditions provided by law.
+If the person making the report does not consent to the transcription or recording of the conversation, he or she will be instructed to report the information in accordance with (i) and (ii) above.

+BTFG staff will also be able to carry out external reporting under the conditions provided by law.
 In this case, external reporting will be carried out using the channels made available to them by the authorities competent to receive such reports and carry out subsequent actions (e.g. The National bank of Romania, Financial Supervision Authority).